-Living Will: This document, also known as medical directives, addresses those scenarios described earlier and any others you might consider on your own.
+Living Will: This document, also known as medical directives, addresses those scenarios where you are unable to communicate your near death choices.
 The key consideration is that a living will keeps the power and decision-making in your hands, even when you’re incapacitated or otherwise unable to state your preference.
 You’ll want to have a copy of this form with you or with your family.

-Do Not Resuscitate (DNR): A DNR form takes the Living Will consideration straight to the end of life question and explicitly states your preference not to receive cardiopulmonary resuscitation (CPR) and advanced cardiac life support (ACLS) if needed.
-This is a document that your physician will retain a copy of and will have inserted into your medical record as a way of alerting other medical providers (such as in the emergency room if and when you show up there) of your desire.
+Do Not Resuscitate (DNR): A DNR form takes the living will consideration straight to the end of life question and explicitly states your preference not to receive cardiopulmonary resuscitation (CPR) and advanced cardiac life support (ACLS) if needed.
+Your physician will retain a copy of this document in your medical record as a way of alerting other medical providers (such as in the emergency room–if and when you show up there) of your desire.

 - If you haven’t made DNR or living will type decisions, a POA will make those decisions for you.